Recipe Easy Lunch Ideas Kids Can Make Themselves

 Packable Tortilla Pizzas

 Our tortilla pizzas boast all the fun of pre-packaged, make-it-yourself pizza boxes but use much healthier ingredients.
-On top of our sprouted whole grain tortillas, kids can spread marinara sauce, plant-based cheese, and all their favourite veggie toppings.
+On top of our sprouted tortillas,* kids can spread marinara sauce, plant-based cheese, and all their favourite veggie toppings.

 No bento box for the tortilla pizza?
 No problem!
 Simply pack these into 3 to 4 small containers instead.